rachelmoonstar/Auto-eD/paper.md

 web application based on this software.

 This module provides content for students at three different levels of experience.
-Advanced students, familiar with both coding and automatic differentiation, may use the `Auto-eD` package as described in Auto-eD Visualization Softward.
+Advanced students, familiar with both coding and automatic differentiation, may use the `Auto-eD` package as described in Auto-eD Visualization Software.
 Students who have learned the principles behind automatic differentiation but are less comfortable with coding can test and enhance their understanding by using the [web application](https://autoed.herokuapp.com) as described in Web Application.
 Students who are new to automatic differentiation and want to learn this concept should work through the automatic differentiation unit (available on